Source: Peerspace

 Friendsgiving allows us to celebrate food, fun, and laughter with our best friends.
 At any good Friendsgiving celebration, delicious food and good times are a must.
 And games are the perfect way to get your good times rolling!
 To help you make your Friendsgiving celebration even more fun, here are 12 Friendsgiving game ideas perfect for the whole gang.

 Need a spot to host your get-together?
 Check out Peerspace.
 Peerspace is the largest online venue marketplace in the world.
 You can rent private homes, spacious restaurants, or even rooftops with a view.
 Just input your city and browse your options until you find a venue you like.
-Oh, and if you need help with the Friendsgiving feast, you can ask the Peerspace Concierge service to connect you with a caterer, and you won’t have to lift a finger.
+Oh, and if you need help with the Friendsgiving feast, you can ask your venue’s local host to connect you with a caterer, and you won’t have to lift a finger.
+More on that ahead, alongside the rest of our favorite Friendsgiving game ideas.

 Friends are the family we choose.
 So why not play an at-home game of Family Feud with your crew?
 You can find an official at-home edition made for your Friendsgiving game ideas here.
 You could split your teams into guys vs girls, draw straws, or let everyone pick a team for themselves.
 Will your “family” be able to guess what the survey said?
 Only one way to find out!